Package insert / prescribing information

-Nitrofurantoin Oral Suspension, USP, a synthetic chemical, is a stable, yellow, crystalline compound.
-Nitrofurantoin Oral Suspension, USP is an antibacterial agent for specific urinary tract infections.
-Nitrofurantoin Oral Suspension, USP is available in 25 mg/5 mL liquid suspension for oral administration.
+Nitrofurantoin a synthetic chemical, is a stable, yellow, crystalline compound.
+Nitrofurantoin is an antibacterial agent for specific urinary tract infections.
+Nitrofurantoin is available in 25 mg/5 mL liquid suspension for oral administration.

-Nitrofurantoin Oral Suspension, USP contains anhydrous citric acid, artificial fruit flavor, carboxymethylcellulose sodium, glycerin, magnesium aluminum silicate, methylparaben, propylparaben, purified water, saccharin insoluble, sodium citrate, and sorbitol solution
+Nitrofurantoin Oral Suspension contains carboxymethylcellulose sodium, citric acid, flavors, glycerin, magnesium aluminum silicate, methylparaben, propylparaben, purified water, sodium citrate, and sorbitol.

-Unlike many drugs, the presence of food or agents delaying gastric emptying can increase the bioavailability of Nitrofurantoin Oral Suspension, presumably by allowing better dissolution in gastric juices.
+Unlike many drugs, the presence of food or agents delaying gastric emptying can increase the bioavailability of Nitrofurantoin, presumably by allowing better dissolution in gastric juices.